-A lot of the time when a flash is used properly, someone who's not really into photography can’t even tell that a flash has been used, which is exactly the reaction you want.
-Image below was taken at f/5.6, 1/50 of a second at ISO 500 with the flash bouncing off the ceiling.
+A lot of the time when a flash is used properly, someone without much photography knowledge can’t even tell that a flash has been used: exactly the reaction you want.
+The image below was taken at f/5.6, 1/50 of a second at ISO 500 with the flash bouncing off the ceiling.

-Playing with light trails can produce some really cool results, and all you have to capture this is to take a photo of someone with a flash pointed directly at them, and have the shutter speed long enough to capture the blur that comes afterwards.
+Playing with light trails can produce some really cool results.
+All you need to capture this is a flash pointed directly at your subject with the shutter speed long enough to capture the blur that comes afterwards.

-Here's some tips to bear in mind when you’re using your camera in low light conditions:
+Here are some tips to bear in mind when you’re using your camera in low light conditions:

-- If you’re in a dark room and you want your photo to accurately capture the environment you’re in, the photo should be a little bit underexposed.
+- If you’re in a dark room and you want your photo to accurately capture the environment you’re in, the photo should be a little underexposed.

 - Keeping your elbows together and not leaning forward will help you to hold the camera steady for longer, allowing you to lower your shutter speed.

-- Turning up your camera’s exposure compensation will help your camera to overexpose, and in darkened conditions, produce more accurate results.
+- Turning up your camera’s exposure compensation will help your camera to overexpose and, in darkened conditions, produce more accurate results.

 if you want to capture breathtaking images, without the frustration of a complicated camera.